Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Extends: `Array<any>`

-  >an array of any datatypes
+  >An array of any datatypes.

 ---